 This post about writing your artist statement is a guest post by Bridgette Hernandez, freelance writer and blogger.
-See her profile below for more information!
+Check out her profile below!

 As an artist, you face many challenges.
 From reinventing yourself and exploring new ideas, to beating creative blocks, you’re always looking for ways to overcome obstacles.
 And one of the challenges you’ll have to deal with eventually is writing your artist statement.

 So many artists are afraid that they’ll fail at putting their relationship with art into words.
 It’s something that comes from deep within and can be hard to explain.
 Still, you’ll need your artist statement to apply for scholarships, exhibitions, grants, etc. Luckily, we’re here to help you.

 Here are 7 best tips to help you write your artist statement with no trouble at all.

 The most important thing when writing your artist statement is not to rush things.
 If you think you’ll be able to write the whole thing in one sitting, you’re mistaken.

 The best thing to do is to just take things slowly and allow yourself to explore different ideas.